 - You may qualify for financial aid if you meet all the following requirements

 - You are enrolled in a degree seeking program

 - Students admitted as Special (non-degree) students are not eligible for financial aid, this includes students in the DSEPS program.

 - You are registered at least half-time

-- Undergraduate and Post-Baccalaureate students must be enrolled in a minimum of 6 credits per semester (Fall, Spring, Summer)
+- To be registered half-time, Undergraduate and Post-Baccalaureate students must be registered in a minimum of 6 credits per Fall, Spring, or Summer semester.

 - Graduates must be enrolled in at least 4 credits (Fall, Spring) or 3 credits (Summer)